koliman/GPO-Lab/README.md

 ## Hands-On Activity

-- If not done already, create the GPO for Account Lockout Policy
+- Bonus Challenge: Create the GPO for Account Lockout Policy, asking and answering the two important questions
 - Apply the other created GPOs to their respective Users or Computers OUs
 - Test all of the applied GPOs and see if they're all working